 In any case, rest until your hamstring feels better and you are moving normally, then start light.
 Do not just jump right back into your regular training regimen.
 The same applies to running.
 Take things down a few notches on the track.

-As for weight training, we recommend doing bodyweight and resistance band exercises to rehabilitate and get your strength back up and your hamstring primed for weightlifting again.
+As for weight training, we recommend doing bodyweight and resistance band hamstring exercises (which you will see further below) to rehabilitate and get your strength back up and your hamstring primed for weightlifting again.

 Light stretching is also good for speeding up recovery.